 10. What is return statement?

 The return statement is used to exit a function and go back to the place from where it was called.
 If the return statement has no arguments, then it will not return any values.
-But exits from function.

 Syntax: return[expression]